Working with the address book

 In the local address list, one can add a new contact or edit the contact that had been saved previously.

-You can change its name, specify a SIP, H.323, RTSP, VNC, or NDI address, and set a bitrate limit when communicating with it.
-Each contact can have up to 5 addresses specified, and protocols can be repeated.
-Any of the addresses can be marked by clicking the button, making it the priority when calling the user.
+You can change its name; specify SIP, H.323, RTSP, VNC, or NDI address; and set a bitrate limit for communication with it.
+You can specify up to 5 addresses for each contact, and protocols can be repeated.
+Any address can be marked by clicking the

 To add a new contact to the list, click on the Add new entry button which is under the search field.